Statement from Options

 If you see a therapist or psychiatrist regularly for in-person visits, they may have already contacted you about the option of temporarily transitioning your therapy to remote sessions using a video teleconferencing service.
 Getting therapy this way is sometimes called “teletherapy,” and has been increasingly utilized over the past decade to deliver mental health care with strong results in both adults and children.

 To participate in telehealth sessions, you will need a personal email address, access to high-speed internet and a camera-enabled device (laptop, tablet, phone).
+Earbuds or headphones are strongly encouraged for privacy and enhanced audio quality.
 Please contact your Options location to schedule a telehealth session.

 Guides for using Teletherapy